 Massachusetts takes drug crimes seriously.
 A drug conviction in Massachusetts can carry severe consequences ranging from probation and fines to lengthy prison sentences.
-If you face drug charges in Concord, you need to call (617) 513-9444 for aggressive defense attorney like Attorney Chris Spring on your side.
+If you face drug charges in Concord, you need to call (617) 513-9444 for aggressive defense attorney Chris Spring to be on your side.

 Attorney Spring is:

 Let Concord criminal defense attorney Chris Spring use his legal skill and acumen to fight for your legal rights and freedom.
 Call Spring & Spring today and schedule your free case consultation.
 Attorney Spring will travel to your home to meet with you and discuss your options.

 It is imperative to obtain a Concord drug crimes attorney when charged with a drug crime.
 A drug crime lawyer, like Attorney Chris Spring, will explain the charges you are facing as well as their legal ramifications.
 He will listen to your story, gather any relevant evidence, and speak to potential witnesses.

 Attorney Spring can also guide you through legal possibilities, including:

-When you retain Attorney Chris Spring, you get a competent professional in the field of criminal law who is available to you nights, weekends, and holidays.
+When you retain Concord drug crimes lawyer Chris Spring, you get a competent professional in the field of criminal law who is available to you nights, weekends, and holidays.
 At Spring & Spring, the fees are transparent, and there are no surprise costs to you.

 In Massachusetts, drug crimes fall under the Controlled Substances Act.
 It is the prosecution’s burden to prove the defendant is guilty of each element of the charged crime beyond a reasonable doubt.

 Generally, a straight drug possession charge deals with drugs meant for the personal use of the defendant.
 Straight drug possession has two elements.
 The Commonwealth must prove: